About the Program

 Iowa Western Community College's Medical Assistant Program's goal to prepare competency entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 In this program, you will participate in service learning projects including administering flu shots, providing health screenings, and organizing fundraising efforts for a non-profit organization of their choice.
 Our students also complete externships and job shadowing.
 Alegent Health, Methodist Health System, and many local physicians’ offices are among those who have hired Iowa Western graduates.

-The Medical Assistant Program at Iowa Western Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Medical Assistant Education Review Board (MAERB).
-For more information, contact the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at this address: 1361 Park Street, Clearwater, FL 33756.
-Phone (727) 210-2350. http://www.maerb.org.
+The Medical Assistant Program at Iowa Western Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assistant Education Review Board (MAERB).

 The Medical Assistant program is designed to place students into the workforce upon completion of the ten-month diploma.
 Medical Assistants perform administrative and clinical procedures that vary from office to office, depending on office location, size, and specialty.
 Administrative duties may include answering phones, greeting patients, updating and filing medical records, and completing insurance forms.
 Clinical duties may include taking medical histories, recording vital signs, preparing patients for procedures, and collecting patient specimens.
 Upon graduation of the program students are eligible to take the nationally recognized certification examination to become a Certified Medical Assistant (CMA).
 The employment opportunities for medical assistants are expected to increase by 35.4% through the year 2016.